Descriptive Audio

 Co-Creation Studio Resources

-Interpretive Guide PDF
+Mind Map Interpretive Guide

 Use this guide to explore the Neurocultures Collective's third mural—a sprawling mind map that visualizes their co-research methodology.
 Highlighting selected annotations and expanding on core concepts found in the mural, this resource traces a few of the many interwoven connections within the work, embracing its open-ended and evolving form.